apigear-io/template-qtcpp/docs/docs/features/mqtt.md

 This feature purpose is not only to help you introduce MQTT protocol into your project, but also show that an existing protocol can be adapted for sharing your data in your ecosystem.
 When going through this document you may notice this implementation contains general client/server adapters in 📂hello-world/apigear/mqtt and an interface specific part generated from templates for each interface in  📂hello-world/qt_hello_world/io_world/mqtt. <br /> <br />
  This feature provides a *client* and a *server* adapter for your interfaces for the MQTT protocol.
 It allows you to connect different applications in the same or different technologies (check all of our [templates](https://docs.apigear.io/docs/category/sdk-templates)).<br />
- Use an *Mqtt client* instead of your interface implementation to connect to be able to receive data from remote service.
+ Use an *Mqtt client* instead of your interface implementation to be able to receive data from remote service.<br />
  Use an *Mqtt server adapter* to expose your interface implementation as a remote service.<br />

 :::tip
 The MQTT broker is not provided with implementation.
 To be able to run client and service you need to run a broker of your choice.